Alex Greenwood: Manchester City (2020–)

 On 9 September 2020, Greenwood returned to England, signing a three-year contract with Manchester City following the expiration of her Lyon contract.
 One of her first games was the 2019–20 Women's FA Cup final at Wembley Stadium on 1 November 2020.
 City defeated Everton 3–1.

 In the second match of the 2023–24 Women's Super League season, when Manchester City Women met Chelsea Women at the Joie Stadium, Greenwood received two yellow cards and was sent off in the 38th minute by referee Emily Heaslip.
 The first card was for a foul but the second was for time-wasting after Greenwood spent 26 seconds taking a free kick.
 Before the start of the season, referees had been ordered to clamp down on time-wasting but Heaslip's decision was controversial and invoked comments such as "ridiculous" and "shocking".

 Following the retirement of Steph Houghton, Greenwood was announced as her successor as Manchester City's club captain on 20 September 2024.
-During a Champions League fixture against SKN St. Pölten on 12 December 2024, Greenwood suffered a knee injury which required her to undergo surgery.
-She returned to the pitch after a four month absence on 27 April 2025, coming on as a substitute during Manchester City's 1–0 league win against Leicester City.
+During a Champions League fixture against SKN St. Pölten on 12 December 2024, Greenwood suffered a Medial collateral ligament (MCL) knee injury which required her to undergo surgery.
+She returned to the pitch after a four-month absence on 27 April 2025, coming on as a substitute during Manchester City's 1–0 league win against Leicester City.
 On 12 November 2025, Greenwood extended her contract with the club until 2027.
+In the 2025–26 season, Greenwood captained City to a domestic double, winning both the WSL and the FA Cup and scoring in the final of the latter.